BlaiseMuhirwa/gladius/README.md

         These work on top of expressions and operations and provide easy-to-use libraries.
         More discussion on builders below.
-- `ComputationGraph`: Expressions are part of an implicit computation graph object, internally represented as a Directed Acyclic Graph.
-        Fortis currently assumes that only one computation graph will exist at a time.
+- `ComputationGraph`: Expressions are part of an implicit computation graph object, internally represented as a Directed Acyclic Graph. gladius currently assumes that only one computation graph will exist at a time.
         From the user's perspective, we create a computation graph for each new training example.